jzielinski47/bruce-lee/README.md

 ### Instalation

 To install the game, download the project and run it with live-server.
-I will consider hosting it as soon as I get rid of the image bug.
+I will consider hosting it as soon as I fix the image bug.

+Update: the game is hosted at http://brucelee.ct8.pl/ however something is wrong with render.

 ### Controls
 ```c#